mitTransportAnalyst/Scenario-seed-data/README.md

-# The scenario seed modification and Geojson documentation

- This documentation is going to tell you what the scenario seed modification and geojson need for CoAXs frontend
+# CoAXs Modifications: Seed and GeoJSON files

+CoAXs allows users to create their own transit scenarios by setting the parameters of certain pre-defined "seed" modifications.
+For example, we can specify through a seed modification that Route 1 can have its speed adjusted, and the front-end interface will allow users to set the speed.

-## What is the scenario seed modification data (required)
+## Seed Modification data (required)
-Scenario seed modification data is a JSON file that includes the information that indicates
+The seed modification is formatted as a JSON file with information that includes:
-- (1) which bus lines/subway lines you want to make changes (like Line 1, Line CT1...)
+- (1) which transport route[s] you wish to modify (e.g. Route 1, Piccadilly Line...)
-- (2) what kind of change you want to make(like change speed, frequency, dwell time)
+- (2) what kind of change you want to make (e.g. adjust speed, frequency, dwell time)

-***And each corridor should have its unique JSON file which means bundle all the bus lines in one corridor into one JSON file. ***
+***If multiple routes serve a corridor, they can be bundled together into one corridor file (see example [https://github.com/mitTransportAnalyst/Scenario-seed-data-documentation/blob/master/Mass%20Ave%20seed%20data.json](here))***

-## What is the Geojson (optional)
+## GeoJSON (optional)
-Geojson is a JSON file that includes the data to show the point, line, polygon on the map.
-Geojson file is optional.
+The GeoJSON allows for a map-based representation of where the modification is applied (e.g. the segment in which speed is adjusted).
+For the folowing example modification types, you might want to include:

+**Adjust speed/frequence/dwell time: GeoJSON for entire route/corridor** **Remove stops: GeoJSON points for the stops you removed** **Remove trips: GeoJSON line for for the trips you removed** **reroute: GeoJSON line for the new route you added**

-## Why CoAXs frontend need scenario seed modification data?
+## Why does CoAXs need seed modification data for scenarios?
-In our CoAXs frontend, every time you move the slider bar, it will find the corridor you select and look up the scenario seed data for that corridor and change the the value of scale parameter to the slider value for each bus lines in this scenario seed data.
+In our CoAXs frontend, every time you move the slider bar, it will find the corridor you select and look up the scenario seed data for that corridor and change the the value of scale parameter to the slider value for each route in this scenario seed data.

 For example, the following is one piece of seed data for Mass Ave.
-It define the type of change: "adjust-dwell-time" and the bue line you want to change and the scale(how much you want to change).
+It defines the type of change: "adjust-dwell-time", route you want to change, and the scale (how much you want to change).
 Basically, CoAXs frontend just changes the scale parameter into the slider value.

 ```json
     {